What is a business plan?

 The essential components of a successful business plan

 You must know who you’re marketing your product or service to and support this with industry research.
 Your sales and marketing plan is outlined here.
 Now that you’ve identified your target audience, how do you intend to approach them?
-Below are some essential strategies for attracting and keeping a loyal clientele.
+Below are some essential strategies for attracting and keeping a loyal clientele with a good retention rate.

 Do you already have a group of individuals supporting you?
 If not, how will you put together a team, and what will be the timeline?
 What makes your team the most qualified group of people to bring this concept to market?
 In the event of soliciting external funding, this component is critical since, in most circumstances, a person’s enthusiasm can take them considerably further than their professional experience.